cvmfs/doc-cvmfs/apx-security.rst

 The whitelist contains the fully qualified repository name, a creation timestamp, an expiry timestamp, and the certificate fingerprints.
 Since the whitelist expires, it needs to be regularly resigned.
-The default validity period of a whitelist is 30 days.
+See section :ref:`sct_master_keys` for more details.

 The private part of the repository key needs to be accessible on the release manager machine.
 The private key of the repository master key used to sign the